edlpumps/hi-er/README.md

     - label_lang
 - These are handled independently in the code.

+## GOOGLE ANALYTICS
+- The Google Analytics ID is G-1RZZNP84J1.
+Code is in global_includes.jade

 ## TESTING SUBSCRIBER EMAIL ATTACHMENTS (FULL & QPL LISTINGS)
 - In your development environment, to test the generation of the subscriber Full and QPL spreadsheets, run `export-file.js`: